Impact Investing and Worker Outcomes

 No 33611, NBER Working Papers from National Bureau of Economic Research, Inc

-Abstract: Impact investors claim to distinguish themselves from traditional venture capital and growth equity investors by also pursuing ESG objectives.
-Whether they successfully do so in practice is unclear.
-We use confidential Census Bureau microdata to assess worker outcomes across portfolio companies.
-Consistent with earlier studies, impact investors are more likely than other private equity firms to fund businesses in economically disadvantaged areas, and the performance of these companies lags behind those held by traditional private investors.
-We show that postfunding impact-backed firms are more likely to hire minorities, unskilled workers, and individuals with lower historical earnings, perhaps reflecting the higher representation of minorities in top positions.
-They also allocate wage increases more favorably to minorities and rank-and-file workers than VC-backed firms.
-Our results are consistent with impact investors and their portfolio companies acting according to non-pecuniary social goals.
+Impact investors claim to distinguish themselves from traditional venture capital firms by pursuing social objectives.
+Whether they do so in practice is unclear.
+We use confidential microdata to assess worker outcomes across portfolio companies.
+Impact investors are more likely than other private equity firms to fund businesses in disadvantaged areas, with minority founders, and with more employee diversity.
+Post-funding, impact-backed firms more often hire minority, female, less-educated, and lower-earning workers.
+They also allocate salary increases more favorably to minorities and rank-and-file workers.
+Our results are consistent with impact investors and their portfolio companies acting according to non-pecuniary social goals rather than impact washing.

 JEL-codes: G20 (search for similar items in EconPapers)